derhasi/freistilbox-docs/content/faq/backup.md

 title: "Is there a backup of my website's data?"
 ---

+# Is there a backup of my website's data?

 We do nightly (relative to UTC) backups of all your website data:

 * Application repository